danilomacb/simple-crud/README.md

 # About

-Simple CRUD (Create, Read, Update, and Delete), is a project with sub-projects, created to experiment different technologies and be used as a reference.
+Simple CRUD (Create, Read, Update, and Delete), is a project with sub-projects, created to experiment with different technologies and be used as a reference.
 It is separated into two parts, api and web, where both follow patterns, all apis should do the same thing, so the web pages, but with different tools.
 Any api should work with any web page.

 # Technologies